Commodity-Driven Deforestation Learn how to correctly analyse this topic.

 No matter what the company’s activities are, you may go back to the Logical Model if needed.

-To help readers assess the impact scale and value, you should contextualise the impact.
+To help readers assess the impact value and severity, you should contextualise the impact.
 For instance:

 • How extensive is the company’s deforestation compared to the industry is it part of?
 (Learn more about comparisons here).